 New Model.
 Design39, Poway School District in north San Diego County, is a spectacular K-8 school featuring design thinking and personalized learning (featured here).
 Check out this podcast episode with Joe Erpelding, formerly of Design 39 on why this is such a magical school and how they live into their motto: “Life ready thought leaders who elevate humanity.”

 Team Taught PBL.
 The 200 school New Tech Network (NTN) includes a growing number of project-based, STEM-focused middle and elementary schools.
 The movement began in the Evergreen School District in San Jose with Katherine Smith Elementary, a joyful project-based school with a great student ambassador program.
 (See feature).
 Bulldog Tech is a purpose-built middle school with double classrooms ideal for integrated project-based learning.
+New Tech Network has a handful of the most innovative schools.
 (See feature.)

 Career Education.
 Cajon Valley USD in east San Diego County features elementary and secondary schools that feature the World of Work in 54 immersive community-connected experiences that explore career options and conclude in reflection on strengths and interests (see feature).
 They have a great middle school career center developed with the San Diego Workforce Partnership.